diefenbach/django-lfs/docs/user/catalog/products.rst

 Properties
 ----------

-Within this tab you can add property groups to the product and add values to the single properties.
+Within this tab you can assign property groups to the product and add values to the single properties.
 For more about properties, please see here:
 :doc:`Properties </user/misc/properties>`.

 To add properties and property values to the product proceed as following:

-1. Select the ``Property groups`` you want to add to the product and click ``Update property groups``.
+1. Select the ``Property groups`` you want to assign to the product and click ``Update property groups``.

 You will now see all properties which are assigned to the product.